dj-wasabi/helm-zabbix/README.md

 ## www.example.com

-When you set `ingress.enabled` to `true`, you will have access to the Zabbix Web interface.
-But if you want to use TLS certificates, we need to create a 2nd secret.
+When you set `ingress.enabled` to `true`, you will have access to the Zabbix Web interface via the Ingress Controller.
+But if you want to use TLS certificates, we need to create a 2nd secret which contains the TLS information.

 This secret contains the `key` and `crt` that we need to provide to the Ingress Controller.
 But first, we need to make sure we have a `crt` and `key` file.
-The following provides an example command to self generate a TLS certificate.
+The following provides an example command to generate an self signed TLS certificate.
 Please do not do this in production, use properly signed certificates for this.
 For demonstration purposes, this would be fine.

 ```bash
 openssl req -x509 \